 Dry shampoo offers texture and control, especially if you haven’t washed your hair for a day or two and you have some product build up (or build up of your hair’s natural oils).
 The key to using dry shampoo is that you can’t simply spray and walk away.
 You need to work dry shampoo through your hair with either your fingers or a brush, lest you be left with a somewhat powdery residue visible in your hair.

 You're likely no stranger to Dove, the brand has been around since the 50s and focuses its whole line on moisturizing skin and hair instead of drying it out.
 Their dry shampoo creates volume while fighting grease on days you have to rush out the door sans shampooing, without making it feel dry and brittle.
 And at under $10, it makes a smart entry into experimenting with the world of dry shampoos.

-Detox Dry Shampoo uses natural rice powder to absorb excess moisture from hair, leaving behind a fresh scent with notes of sandalwood and vanilla.
+Batiste Dry Shampoo absorbs dirt and grease from hair, leaving behind a clean scent with notes of lavender and musk.

 It’s like the sea salt spray, but it’s a dry shampoo.
 It’s $10.99 for a two pack.
 What’s not to like?